-The new RBMT-3 was developed with the goal of updating the clinical applicability and utility of the tool.
-A number of changes were made to the tool to meet this goal.
+The RBMT-3 was developed with the goal of updating the clinical applicability and utility of the tool.
+A number of changes were made to achieve this, such as:

 - It was thought by the authors that some of the subtests in the currently used versions can prove to be a little too difficult (RBMT-E) or a little too easy (RBMT) for certain patients.
 The RBMT-3 sought to make adjustments in item difficulty to meet this need.

 - On the Face Recognition subtests of the original RBMT the ethnic diversity of the local population was not adequately represented.
 Therefore, the new version includes more pictures of people of African-Caribbean and Asian origin to ensure the test is appropriate for a multi-racial society such as the United Kingdom and the United States of America.

 - The stories used to assess a person’s ability to absorb verbal information have also been updated.

 - A new subtest – the Novel Task has been added.
 This novel task assesses the ability of a person to learn a new skill, an accomplishment critical for everyday functioning.

 - An intervention chapter has been added to improve the clinical utility of the tool.

 - Finally, given that the RBMT-E was published in 1999, a revision of the normative data is required.
 We stay close to the original structure of the RBMT as this has proved both valid and sensitive to everyday memory problems in people with brain injury.
 It is hoped that this new version of the RBMT will enhance its function as both a clinical and a research tool.

 The history behind the Rivermead Behavioural Memory Test